raysan5/rres/README.md

 ## File Structure

 rres file format consists of a file header (`rresFileHeader`) followed by a number of resource chunks (`rresResourceChunk`).
 Every resource chunk has a resource info header (`rresResourceInfoHeader`) that includes a `FOURCC` data type code and resource data information.
-The resource data (`rresResourceDataChunk`) contains a small set of properties to identify data, depending on the type and could contain some additional data at the end.
+The resource data (`rresResourceChunkData`) contains a small set of properties to identify data, depending on the type and could contain some additional data at the end.

 ![rres v1.0](https://raw.githubusercontent.com/raysan5/rres/master/design/rres_file_format_REV5.png)